Contract Authority: Everything You Need to Know

 Merely applying for the correct permits is not enough.
 Until the correct permits have been issued, interstate transportation is not allowed.
 A simple search of the FMCSA database can determine if operating authority is active.

 If you need help with contract authority, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.